Properties of material on a stress-strain diagram

 - Here the article gives a better understanding of the stress-strain diagram.

-- It is a property of the material in which material may be permanently deformed when it has been subjected to externally applied load or force exceed the elastic limit.
+- It is a property of the material in which material may be permanently deformed when it has been subjected to externally applied load or force exceeding the elastic limit.

-- Plasticity is a very important property consider in manufacturing processes like rolling, forging, spinning, etc. other processes where material shape change is needed.
+- Plasticity is a very important property considered in manufacturing processes like rolling, forging, spinning, etc. other processes where material shape change is needed.